FueledbyJordan/homelab_os/README.md

 This is a fully unattended install of CoreOS that currently:
 * sets up an ephemeral tailscale node.
-* provisions k3s, installs helm
-* sets up nfs mount
+* sets up a nfs mount

-and will:
-* automatically set up argocd for fetching custom helm charts

 ## Motivation